STEM Professional School Partnership - Science ATL

 Program Info

-Each participating STEM professional will be paired with a K-12 educator to initiate 8 interactions over the course of the upcoming school year.
+For the 2023-2024 school year, Metro Atlanta STEM professionals will be paired with K-12 educators to initiate 8 in person interactions over the course of the upcoming school year.
 Together, the partners will become Catalysts – enabling reactions that might not otherwise have taken place – to expand STEM opportunities for students and provide real-world support for classrooms.
 Each partnership has the opportunity to apply for a minigrant to support partnership activities.
-Applications are open through August 15, 2022.
-See below.
+Applications are now open, with a high need for STEM professionals seeking to work with K-5 students and educators who teach high school subjects.

-• October 1- In Person Kickoff and Training Session (9am-4pm, attendance is mandatory)
+• September 23- In Person Kickoff and Training Session (9am-3pm, Michelle Obama STEM Elementary Academy.
+Attendance is mandatory)

 • October – Partnership Check-In Call (both partners and program manager)

-• December – Mid-year Survey due, minigrant applications due
+• December – Mid-year Survey and Minigrant applications due

 • February – Partnership Check-In Call (both partners and program manager)